eu-nebulous/sal/README.md

 ```
 Then, save and exit the editor.
 ##### **Step 4: Restart the SAL Deployment**
-Once the PVC is deleted, restart the [restart the SAL](https://github.com/ow2-proactive/scheduling-abstraction-layer#332-restarting-sal-as-a-kubernetes-pod) deployment to reinitialize the database.
+Once the PVC is deleted, [restart the SAL](https://github.com/ow2-proactive/scheduling-abstraction-layer#332-restarting-sal-as-a-kubernetes-pod) deployment to reinitialize the database.
 ##### **Step 5: Confirm PVC Recreation**
 Check if the PVC has been successfully recreated and bound:
 ```sh